textX/textX/examples/README.md

     interpreter.
   - `pyFlies` - An example of real DSL for the description of cognitive reaction-time experiments.
 See [the pyFlies project](http://igordejanovic.net/pyFlies/).
+  - `IBM_Rhapsody` - An example of loading of a model made using IBM Rational Rhapsody.